Book of Job: In music, art, literature, and film

-The 2014 Indian Malayalam-language film Iyobinte Pusthakam (lit.
-'Book of Job') by Amal Neerad tells the story of a man who is losing everything in his life.
+The 2014 Indian Malayalam-language action-drama film Iyobinte Pusthakam (lit.
+'Book of Job') by Amal Neerad tells the story of a rich landowner named Iyob (the Malayalam equivalent of Job) and his relationship with his 3 sons during the late 1940s.
+The plot and characters of the film were inspired by King Lear and the Brothers Karamazov as well the Book of Job itself.

 "The Sire of Sorrow (Job's Sad Song)" is the final track on Joni Mitchell's 15th studio album, Turbulent Indigo.

 In 2015 two Ukrainian composers Roman Grygoriv and Illia Razumeiko created the opera-requiem IYOV.
 The premiere of the opera was held on 21 September 2015 on the main stage of the international multidisciplinary festival Gogolfest.

 In the 3rd episode of the 15th season of ER, the lines of Job 3:23 are quoted by doctor Abby Lockhart shortly before she and her husband (Dr. Luka Covac) leave the series forever.

 In season two of Good Omens, the tale of Job and his struggles with good and evil are demonstrated and debated as the demon Crowley is sent to plague Job and his family by destroying his property and children, and the angel Aziraphale struggles with the implications of the actions of God.

-In the South Park episode Cartmanland, Kyle Broflovski, who is Jewish, experiences a major crisis of faith.
+In the South Park episode "Cartmanland", Kyle Broflovski, who is Jewish, experiences a major crisis of faith.
 His parents try to cheer him up by reading from the Book of Job, which only serves to demoralize Kyle even more, who despairs at Job's horrific trials by God to prove a point to Satan.

-In a series of (now deleted) cryptic tweets detailing the story of an unconfirmed meeting with Bob Dylan, comedian Norm Macdonald makes allusions and references to The Book of Job, calling it his favorite book of the Bible.
+In a series of (now deleted) cryptic tweets detailing the story of an unconfirmed meeting with Bob Dylan, comedian Norm Macdonald makes allusions and references to the Book of Job, calling it his favorite book of the Bible.
 Dylan allegedly preferred Ecclesiastes.

 In Islam and Arab folk tradition

 Job (ايوب) is one of the 25 prophets mentioned by name in the Quran, where he is lauded as a steadfast and upright worshipper (Q.38:44).
 His story has the same basic outline as in the Bible, although the three friends are replaced by his brothers, and his wife stays by his side.

-In Lebanon, the Muwahideen (or Druze) community maintain a shrine in the Shouf area that is traditionally believed to contain the tomb of Job.
-In Turkey, Job is known as Eyüp, and he is venerated in Şanlıurfa, where local tradition holds that he lived and suffered.
-There is also a tomb of Job located outside the city of Salalah in Oman.
+In Lebanon the Muwahideen (or Druze) community have a shrine built in the Shouf area that allegedly contains Job's tomb.
+In Turkey, Job is known as Eyüp, and he is supposed to have lived in Şanlıurfa.
+There is also a tomb of Job outside the city of Salalah in Oman.